rebeccatraceyt/bake-it-til-you-make-it/README.md

 [Back to top ⇧](#table-of-contents)

 ## Issues and Bugs
-The developer ran into a number of issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.
+The developer encountered a number of issues during the development of the website, with the noteworthy ones listed below, along with solutions or ideas to implement in the future.

 **Base.html** <br>
 The `base.html` page uses Jinja templates in order to extend its components (e.g. page design, `navbar` & `footer`) to all other pages.
 In trying to implement an pseudo `active` class on the anchor links in the navigation bar, an issue arose where the special state would be applied to all links, not just the active link.
 It was through a post of a similar problem on [Stack Overflow](https://stackoverflow.com/questions/29902575/highlight-menu-item-based-on-current-view "Solution to problem on Stack Overflow") that the developer found a solution, using `block` elements for each class.